Twelve Former FBI Agents Sue Over Firing Linked to Kneeling During Protests - PRESS AI WORLD

 side-post-image

-share-iconPublished: Tuesday, December 09 share-iconUpdated: Tuesday, December 09 comment-icon54 minutes ago
+share-iconPublished: Tuesday, December 09 share-iconUpdated: Tuesday, December 09 comment-icon1 month ago

-• Twelve former FBI agents have sued the Bureau over their termination for kneeling during 2020 protests.
+• Twelve former FBI agents are suing over their dismissal for kneeling during 2020 protests.

-• The agents assert their actions were aimed at de-escalating tensions, not political support.
+• The agents argue their actions were to de-escalate a tense situation, not a political statement.

 SHARE THIS ARTICLE: